skip to main content

 Physician Assessments – these medical evaluations are provided annually, and ongoing as needed by a medical doctor.

-Skills Training – Including: Daily Living Activities; Communication Skills; Community Integration, Reducing Inappropriate Behaviors; Managing Money; participating in Social & Recreational Activities; and Advocacy, and Vocational skills, from volunteering through pre-voc and supported employment.
+Skills Training – Including: Daily Living Activities; Communication Skills; Community Integration, Reducing Inappropriate Behaviors; Managing Money; participating in Social & Recreational Activities; and Advocacy, and Vocational skills, from volunteering through pre-voc.

 Eligibility